In the beginning there was Peters Station to the west of today's Glen Carbon, Illinois, Mont Station to the east and the original Goshen Settlement.

 In 1799, David Bagley, a Virginia Baptist minister passed through the area and determined that it was a land of such expanse and luxuriant vegetation, rivers open prairie land that he compared it to the Biblical Land of Goshen.
 It was, in truth, a land of promise; and some years after, it was the largest, and best settlement in Illinois' portion of the Indiana Territory.
 References to the "Land of Goshen" have persisted since that time.

-Samuel Judy became a colonel in the Illinois Militia taking part in expeditions against the Native Americans.
+Samuel Judy became a colonel in the Illinois Militia taking part in expeditions against the Indians.

 In 1801, Colonel Samuel Judy received a military grant of 100 acres near the base of the bluffs, just north of what was known as Judy's Creek.
 Squatter Ephraim Connor built a cabin on this land.
 Judy and Connor agreed on a fair price for the land and the cabin.
 Therefore, Col. Judy became the first permanent settler, not only of the Goshen Settlement, but also what would become Madison County, making Col Judy the first permanent settler of what would become Madison County.